-With the pending anniversary of the War of 1812, the City of Niagara Falls, along its federal and provincial partners have investing in the Niagara Falls History Museum, with its significant collection of War of 1812 artefacts and located just steps away from the Battle of Lundy’s Lane National Historic Site.
+To commemorate the War of 1812 and the significant impact that the war had on the residents of Niagara Falls the City of Niagara Falls, along its federal and provincial partners have invested in the Niagara Falls History Museum, with its significant collection of War of 1812 artefacts and located just steps away from the Battle of Lundy’s Lane National Historic Site.

-The Museum will house three galleries, the R.D.
+The Museum houses three galleries, the R.D.
 Gale War of 1812 Gallery, the Community Exhibitions Gallery and the OPGI Temporary Exhibitions Gallery.
 Exhibitions will explore the history of Niagara Falls and the impact of the War of 1812.

 History of War of 1812 in Niagara Falls

 In the spring of 1812, war broke out between the United States and Britain.
 The conflict was focused on the British North American colonies, notably along the border between Upper Canada and the Northeast United States.
 The Niagara Peninsula was one of the principal scenes of action.